DIVD-NL/SecurityMeldpunt/_posts/20-02-05-Citrix-notifications-again.md

 ### English

 We have identified that mitigations are still missing on 70 of the 546 systems we initially identified as vulnerable.
-These systems can be assumed with certainty that they have already been compromised by now.
-We are going to contract the organisation that use these systems and the administrators responsible for the network they are in with the following message:
+It can be assumed with certainty that these systems have already been compromised by now.
+We are going to contract the organisations that use these systems and the administrators responsible for the network they are in with the following message:

 ```